renovatebot/renovate/docs/usage/configuration-options.md

 ## schedule

 The `schedule` option allows you to define times of week or month for Renovate updates.
-Running Renovate around the clock may seem too "noisy" for some projects and therefore `schedule` is a good way to reduce the noise by reducing the timeframe in which Renovate will operate on your repository.
+Running Renovate around the clock may seem too "noisy" for some projects and therefore `schedule` is a good way to reduce the noise by reducing the time frame in which Renovate will operate on your repository.
 Renovate supports the standard [Cron syntax](https://crontab.guru/crontab.5.html) and [Later syntax](https://github.com/breejs/later) for defining the schedule.

 The default value for `schedule` is "at any time", which is functionally the same as declaring a `null` schedule.